nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 Participation
 -------------

-A total of XXX completed surveys were collected.
-Survey completion was XX% (based on the number of completed surveys out of users who initiated the survey).
+A total of 1067 completed surveys were collected.
+Survey completion was 80.1% (based on the number of completed surveys out of users who initiated the survey).

-Respondents who reported not currently residing in Singapore (n = 5) and individuals aged \<21 years or with implausible or missing age were excluded from the analysis (n = 20).
+Respondents who reported not currently residing in Singapore (n = 7) and individuals aged \<21 years or with implausible or missing age were excluded from the analysis (n = 28).

-Of the remaining 830 respondents, 553 (67%) were female and 255 (31%)
+Of the remaining 1032 respondents, 671 (65%) were female and 337 (32.7%)
-male; information on gender was missing for 20 (2.4%) individuals.
+male; information on gender was missing for 24 (2.3%) individuals.
 Respondent demographics are presented in Table 3.

 <table class="table" style="margin-left: auto; margin-right: auto;">